 Beautiful, Painted Bucovina

 I’ve already shared my visit to Bucovina’s UNESCO World Heritage Site, the famous painted Churches of Moldavia.
 By now it’s well established that I am a sucker for a beautiful monastery (see my posts on Rila, Meteora, and the Medieval Monuments of Kosovo if you need further proof).
-But the monasteries aren’t the only places in Bucovina with beautiful paint jobs.
+But the monasteries aren’t the only places in Bucovina with beautiful paint jobs, and there are tons of fun things to do in Bucovina.
 The village of Ciocanesti is an entire village of beautifully painted houses.

 Full disclosure: I hadn’t heard of Ciocanesti before I got to Romania in October.
 I hadn’t read that Lonely Planet had proclaimed it one of Europe’s most colorful destinations, nor had I seen this essay on one of my favorite sites, Jungles in Paris, detailing how the tradition of egg painting is handed down in the village.
 Because I was traveling as part of the Experience Romania initiative, I trusted my local Romanian guides to show me places I wouldn’t know to seek out on my own.
 I had a packed, two-week itinerary full of UNESCO sites and famous castles and fortresses, and somehow my eyes had skipped over the note about stopping in this small village on the road from Gura Humorului to Targu Mures.

 Unfortunately, I only had an hour in this adorable town, but next time I’m in Bucovina I want to explore it further.
 It’s one of those traditional European villages that force me to reckon with the fact that Eastern Europe is it’s own crazy, beautiful world, and I am just an outsider who will never truly understand.
 I love when I come face to face with a place so beautiful and foreign that I have to reevaluate the way I look at the world.